Guide To December Global Holidays

 Wednesday, December 1, 2021.

 Thomas Netter and James W. Bunn conceived of World AIDS Day in August 1987.
 Both Bunn and Netter worked for the WHO’s Global Programme on AIDS as public information officers.
-It was on December 1, the following year, that World AIDS Day was commemorated for the first time.
+Observed for the first time on December 1, 1996, World AIDS Day became a worldwide event.

 In addition to spreading awareness about HIV/AIDS, World AIDS Day honors those infected or affected by the disease.
 Observing the day involves visiting destitute children, promoting safe-sex campaigns, and lobbying governments to increase efforts to stop the spread of HIV.